byque/pixel_drawings-matlab/README.md

 Ideas about how to create pixel images in matlab for further procesing

+Update: It works with Octave with the image package.

 Background
 The first drawing (hongo_estatico.png) was created for an image processing class.
 I was interested in creating an image to work with Matlab (scale, rotate, etc), and also in an image that was created by me.
 Unlike Lena, this image had to be simple to be drawn, that is why I chose pixel-art to create the image.
 As a result I created hongo_estatico.m wich creates the image by drawing it line by line to generate a 512 px x 512 px.